7 Steps to Creating a Must-Read Church Bulletin

 The idea of investing money is easy: You contribute money to an account or endeavor with the goal of making a profit.

-Before we dive into the practical advice the Bible has to offer about investing, let’s take a moment to review what it has to say about investing in God’s Kingdom, which is another essential lesson on stewardship in the Bible you don’t want to miss.
+Before we dive into the practical advice, let’s take a moment to review what it has to say about investing in God’s Kingdom, which is another essential lesson on stewardship in the Bible you don’t want to miss.

 The Bible says that we will receive “rewards” for a variety of reasons.
 From facing persecution (2 Tim.
 4:8) to serving Jesus (Heb.
 6:10), God will reward his disciples with treasures in heaven.